d-carrigg/BinWips/ReadMe.md

 # BinWips: Binary Written in PowerShell

-Create .NET applications and libraries from PowerShell scripts and inline code blocks with control over the generated `.cs`, `.exe`, and `.dll` files and any additional resources.
+Create .NET applications from PowerShell scripts and inline code blocks with control over the generated `.cs` and `.exe` files and any additional resources.
 Target linux and windows on x86, x64, and arm64.

+> MyScript.ps1 -> MyScript.exe

 ## Getting Started